Southern Arterial Route: 1981

 A 1981 traffic study by Pak Poy and Kneebone recommended the function of existing arterial routes (Princes Highway, Botany Road and Mitchell Road/McEvoy Street) be reinforced in preference to the development of new freeway systems.
-A book titled "Traffic and transport in South Sydney" was also published by the South Sydney Committee of the Australian Assistance Plan in 1981.
+Recommendation 4 was to support the declaration of "truck routes" composed of arterials and sub-arterials with some time-limited exceptions.
+It was recommended for council to "resist the construction of the Southern Freeway.